Producer Jeffrey Seller of Nederlander National Markets and Broadway In Richmond announced today that single…

 Planning Makes Perfect Have you ever thought about how much math and reading you use as an adult when planning a family trip?
 Encouraging your kids help with the logistics of your upcoming trip can be a wonderful and fun all-purpose learning activity.
 Instead of packing younger children’s clothes for them, get them involved by counting out how many shirts, shoes, bathing suits, etc. they are putting in their bag.
 For older children, use your vehicle’s fuel efficiency numbers and work with them to figure out how many miles you will travel, how many fuel stops you’ll require, etc.

-Free Summer Learning Individual Training Session(s) for Parents Available To help parents and students across Greater Richmond reduce the effects of the dreaded Summer Slide, Huntington Learning Center of Richmond is offering a free Summer Learning Workshop for parents at its Short Pump location.
-This practical workshop will offer parents valuable advice they need to keep their children’s learning alive and thriving over the summer months.
+To help parents and students across Greater Richmond reduce the effects of the dreaded Summer Slide, Huntington Learning Center of Richmond offers Learning Workshops for families at its Short Pump location.
 For more information, contact Larry Frank at 804-223-5000.